Albert0i/mern_stack_course_part_1/fronttest/README.md

 setupListeners(store.dispatch);
 ```

-Then provide the store to your app:
+Provides the store to ypur app as usual.

 App.js
 ```javascript